bmp-dot/template/source/create_azure_cluster/create_azure_cluster.md

 # Create WEKA Azure Cluster

-## Overview
-In this lab we will create a cluster in Azure and AWS, setup Snap 2 Object, then restore the file system to different cluster.

-##  Creating WEKA cloud cluster
+###  Creating WEKA cloud cluster
-Creating the clusters will be done with WEKA CDM https://cloud.weka.io
+Creating the clusters will be done with WEKA CDM https://cloud.weka.io.
+This will generate a Terraform file that is used to create the WEKA cluster

-To create a key pair search "key pairs" in the AWS

 1. In WEKA CDM choose your cloud